View all Ask a Priest | May 28, 2019

 Being a godparent might not have the same urgency that it had in the past, when lifespans were shorter and families tended to live closer together.
 But nor is it a mere social custom.
 It implies a serious responsibility to step in and help a child grow in the faith, especially if something happens to the parents.

-A person who is openly living a life in contradiction to Church teaching on marriage would do well to excuse herself from consideration to be a sponsor at a baptism.
+A person who is openly living a life in contradiction to Church teaching on sexuality and marriage would do well to excuse herself from consideration to be a sponsor at a baptism.

-With God’s grace her aunt will have changed her ways before your daughter is old enough to sense her aunt’s unusual relationship.
+With God’s grace, your sister will have changed her ways before your daughter is old enough to sense her aunt’s unusual relationship.

 Keep learning more with Ask a Priest